gary-rafferty/gary-rafferty.github.com/_pages/about.md

 author_profile: false
 ---

-Hi, I'm Gary Rafferty, an engineering manager based in Dublin, Ireland.
+Hi, I'm Gary!

-I work at [Zalando](https://www.zalando.ie), where I lead an engineering team within our Merchant Operations unit.
-Zalando is in the process of transforming from a traditional e-retailer to an ecommerce platform, and our team is helping to provide the technological foundation to drive this change.
+I work at [Zalando](https://www.zalando.ie) as a Head of Engineering, where I lead an engineering department within our Platform Strategy - helping to create a connected fashion world.

 I previously worked at [Lonely Planet](https://www.lonelyplanet.com/) leading a cross-functional engineering team who were responsible for the development and operations of the authoring and editing platform that powers the core content for guidebooks and digital.
 If you read Lonely Planet guidebooks, then the content that you read has passed through our platform.

-Before Lonely Planet, I was cofounder and CTO of [PropelAd](https://angel.co/company/propelad), an ecommerce technology company.
+Before Lonely Planet, I was co-founder and CTO of [PropelAd](https://angel.co/company/propelad), an ecommerce technology company.
 PropelAd used web & email first party data to power lifecycle remarketing campaigns for brands and online retailers.
 Our customers could target browsers who abandoned carts, engaged visitors,